Disability-Community-Resource-Fair/website-2026/_posts/2024-01-01-New-Hope-Ministries.md

 phone_number: (717) 582-1017
 email: cbenson@nhm-pa.net
 ---
 New Hope Ministries is a Christian social service agency that shows the love and hope of Christ by serving our neighbors in times of need and supporting their efforts toward stability.
-We serve Cumberland ,Adams, and York County.
+We serve Cumberland, Adams, and York County.